EmirhanTr3/Discord-Bot-Template-TS/README.md

 And make sure to have `ts-node` before continuing.
 You can install it by running `npm install ts-node`.

 First of all you need to install the required packages.
+- Run `npm init` in your terminal.
-You can do this by running `npm install` in your terminal.
+- Run `npm install` in your terminal.

 And you can run the bot with the commands below.
 - `ts-node .` to run the bot without deploying the commands.